feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/connectivity_rules.md

-# Morphologies
+# Connectivity Rules

-Morphologies define the shape and structure of neural connections between cortical areas.
+Connectivity Rules define the shape and structure of neural connections between cortical areas.
 They determine how neurons in one area connect to neurons in another, creating the pathways for information flow.

-## What is a Morphology?
+## What is a Connectivity Rule?

-A morphology is a template that specifies:
+A connectivity rule is a template that specifies:
 - **Connection Pattern**: Which neurons connect to which
 - **Spatial Arrangement**: How connections are organized in 3D space
 - **Density**: How many connections are created
 - **Plasticity**: How connections change over time

-Think of morphologies as the "wiring diagrams" that define how cortical areas communicate.
+Think of connectivity rules as the "wiring diagrams" that define how cortical areas communicate.

-## Why Morphologies Matter
+## Why Connectivity Rules Matter

 Different connection patterns serve different purposes:
 - **One-to-One**: Direct correspondence (e.g., pixel to neuron)